 It’s worth bearing in mind four out of ten cars between four and nine years old break down each year, with an average repair cost of £574 (source – survey by Green Flag May 2018).

 Warranties for used cars

-When buying a used car you’ll need to decide whether you want to take the chance of unexpected repair bills or pay to take out a used car warranty.
+When buying a used car, you’ll need to decide how to cover the costs of unexpected repair bills.
+There are a couple of options: